JayGarland/Autoreply_Sydneybot_Reddit/README.md

 If these steps don't work, check your proxy settings as follows:

-1. Go to settings in SydneyQt and try different proxy types.
-For example: http://127.0.0.1:7890, socks5h://127.0.0.1:7890 (the `h` letter means to send the hostname to the proxy)
+1. Go to the config.json file(if don't have this, create the file) and try different proxy types.
+For example: <http://127.0.0.1:7890>, socks5h://127.0.0.1:7890 (the `h` letter means to send the hostname to the proxy)
 2. If this doesn't work either, leave the proxy blank in SydneyQt, and try using [Proxifier](https://www.proxifier.com/) or Clash TUN mode.

 To avoid the `User needs to solve CAPTCHA to continue` error, please making sure the cookie is valid, open Bing Web in your browser and sending a random message.
 You should see a CAPTCHA challenge.
 If not, verify that the current user matches the cookies.json file.
 Complete the CAPTCHA and go back to SydneyQt.
 It should work fine now.